+The investment in Alibaba is being accounted for using the equity method, and the total investment, including net tangible assets, identifiable intangible assets and goodwill, is classified as part of investments in equity interests on the Company's condensed consolidated balance sheets.
+The Company records its share of the results of Alibaba and any related amortization expense, one quarter in arrears, within earnings in equity interests on the condensed consolidated statements of income.
 The purchase price was based on acquiring a 40 percent equity interest in Alibaba on a fully diluted basis.
-The Company's equity interest in Alibaba may be diluted from approximately 46 percent to 40 percent upon the conversion of Alibaba's outstanding convertible debt and exercises of Alibaba's employee stock options.
-In allocating the excess of the carrying value of its investment in Alibaba over its proportionate share of the net assets of Alibaba, the Company allocated a portion of the excess to goodwill to account for the estimated reductions in the carrying value of the investment in Alibaba that may occur as the Company's equity interest is diluted from approximately 46 percent to 40 percent to 40 percent.
+As of June 30, 2006, the Company's ownership interest in Alibaba was 44 percent, an approximate 2 percent decrease from the prior period, primarily as a result of the conversion of Alibaba's outstanding convertible debt.
+The Company's ownership interest in Alibaba may be further diluted to 40 percent upon exercise of Alibaba's employee stock options.
+The Company will recognize non-cash gains if and when such further dilution to its ownership interest in Alibaba occurs.
+In allocating the excess of the carrying value of its investment in Alibaba over its proportionate share of the net assets of Alibaba, the Company allocated a portion of the excess to goodwill to account for the estimated reductions in the carrying value of the investment in Alibaba that may occur as the Company's equity interest is diluted to 40 percent.
+Therefore, the reduction in ownership interest of 2 percent from the prior period did not result in any impact on the condensed consolidated statements of income other than for the non-cash gain related to such reduction being treated as an incremental sale of Yahoo!
+China as discussed below.

-As of March 31, 2006, the difference between the Company's carrying value of its investment in Alibaba and its proportionate share of the net assets of Alibaba is summarized as follows (in thousands):
+As of September 30, 2006, the difference between the Company's carrying value of its investment in Alibaba and its proportionate share of the net assets of Alibaba is summarized as follows (in thousands):

-Carrying value of investment in Alibaba \$ 1,399,160 Proportionate share of net assets of Alibaba 881,268 Excess of carrying value of investment over proportionate share of net assets \$ 517,892 The excess carrying value has been primarily assigned to: Goodwill \$ 437,261 Amortizable intangible assets 83,547 Deferred income taxes (2,916) Total \$ 517,892
+Carrying value of investment in Alibaba \$ 1,407,132 Proportionate share of net assets of Alibaba 922,669 Excess of carrying value of investment over proportionate share of net assets \$ 484,463 The excess carrying value has been primarily assigned to: Goodwill \$ 412,225 Amortizable intangible assets 74,668 Deferred income taxes (2,430) Total \$ 484,463

 The amortizable intangible assets have useful lives not exceeding seven years and a weighted average useful life of approximately 5 years.
 No amount has been allocated to in-process research and development.
-The preliminary allocation is subject to revision as more detailed analysis is completed and additional information on the assets and liabilities of Alibaba as of the closing date becomes available.
-Any change in the net assets of Alibaba will change the amount of the purchase price allocable to goodwill.
 Goodwill is not deductible for tax purposes.